August 7th, 2020 | The Only Justice in the World.

 Is The World Just?

 There is a lot of research dedicated to what makes people happy, and what makes them live longer and in good health.
-This blog posts lists a few key findings from the last few decades and sum them up to arrive at just one conclusion.
+This blog post lists a few key findings from the last few decades and sums them up to arrive at just one conclusion.

 The Harvard Study of Adult Development was running for over 75 years.
 In this study, 724 men enrolled at the point when they were reaching adulthood (hence, “adult development“) They were then tracked concerning their health, relationships, and overall life satisfaction.
 According to Robert Waldinger, the chief researcher in the study, it turns out that not fame, wealth, or cholesterol level at age 50 but rather, the quality of relationships with family and friends is the best predictor of health at age 80.